-59% of the marketers still use email marketing as the most effective revenue generation channel.
+59% of marketers still use email marketing as the most effective revenue generation channel.

 Surprised?
-As a fact, Email marketing still has the maximum ROI (38-to-1 on every dollar invested) and is also the people’s preferred method of communication (72% says they want companies to communicate through email), Litmus State of Email Report.
+As a fact, Email marketing still has the maximum ROI (38-to-1 on every dollar invested) and is also the people’s preferred method of communication (72% says they want companies to communicate through email) amongst all other digital marketing methods, Litmus State of Email Report.

 However, this is easier said than done!
-With 225 billion emails sent every day, rising to the recipient’s top of the reading list becomes a major challenge in email marketing.
+With 225 billion emails sent every day, rising to the recipient’s top of the reading list becomes a major challenge in email marketing, even as it continues to grow.

 Sending out an email to the subscriber based on the particular actions they have taken/not-taken is called Behavior-Based Email Triggers.
 According to MarketingSherpa, 39% marketers believe it to be the most effective tactic for improving email engagement.
 According to DMA, 77% of ROI comes from segmented, targeted and triggered campaigns.
 Still, only 20% email marketers use it, according to a study by Econsultancy.